opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

         index: all-logs
 ```

-There are many other use-cases that conditional routing can support.
+There are many other use cases that conditional routing can support.
 If there are other conditional expressions
 you’d like to see support for, please create an issue in GitHub.

 ## Peer Forwarder

 Data Prepper 2.0 introduces peer forwarding as a core feature.

-Previous to Data Prepper 2.0, performing stateful trace aggregations required using the peer-forwarder processor plugin.
+Previous to Data Prepper 2.0, performing stateful trace aggregations required using the peer forwarder processor plugin.
 But this plugin only worked for traces and would send data back to the source.
 Also, log aggregations only worked on a
 single node.